Licensing criteria for home-based ECE services

 - Service providers could hold meetings to convey information about the service.

 Parents/caregivers need to be made aware that reports from ERO are free and available from the local ERO office on request.
-They can also be downloaded from the Education Review Office.
+They can also be downloaded from the Education Review Office(external link).

 - Things to consider

 Things to consider

 If a child attending your service is from a family with separated parents the Education and Training Act 2020 sets out the right of entry to early childhood education (ECE) services for parents and guardians.

 Unless a court order rules otherwise, all parents and guardians are entitled to: